buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 }
 ~~~~

-You can see the whole source code here: https://github.com/guilhermesgb/skeleton-project

-Since the chat room is open, it can be viewed on demo.buddycloud.org/chat-room@topics.buddycloud.org/chat
+We also view the source code of this Chat recipe [here] (https://github.com/guilhermesgb/chat-recipe)!

 Bonus round: